guiterguy219/jared-gibson-portfolio/src/views/experience/content/experience.md

 - **Typical Framework/Tool(s)**: Render, AWS

 Cloud computing and other cloud-related services are a vital contributor to modern production-grade software.
 I have extensive experience with [AWS](https://aws.amazon.com/), but have more recently been liking [Render](https://render.com/) for its ease of use and developer-friendly features.
-While AWS is powerful, it's complexity can cost a lot of development time, which often isn't worth it for smaller, more cost-sensitive businesses.
+While AWS is powerful, its complexity can cost a lot of development time, which often isn't worth it for smaller, more cost-sensitive businesses.
 Render makes deployment and monitoring a breeze with similar pricing to AWS.

 Services I've used AWS for: Container orchestration (ECS), Database (RDS), Storage (S3), CDN (CloudFront), DNS (Route 53), Load Balancer (ALB), Key-Value Store (ElastiCache), static site hosting (Amplify), and more.